adiospace/jquery-balance/README.md

 - `align` : `top` or `bottom`, defaults to `top`.
 Aligns text vertically.
 - `selector`: jQuery selector. defaults to `.balanced`.
 Uses this selector to search for children elements.
 - `cssClass`: `balanced`.
 Class name to apply to children elements.
 If you change this, make sure you also change the CSS.
+- `minWidth`: `0`.
+Mininum window width needed to balance the elements.
+- `updateResize`: `false`.
+Set this one to `true` if you need to rebalance the elements when the browser window resizes.